mpcsb/testing_branch/_pages/drafts/2021-05-28-Modelling_opportunities.md

   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
 </figure>

+Let's proceed.
 For simple models such as this, even weaker priors would probably be informative enough.
 Adding terms for other attributes, like industry or some time component will make it more complex and harder to sample.
 In cases where noise is significant and our observations are not providing a clear signal for the model to pick up, encoding knowledge in priors helps the sampler significantly.

 Sampling from the posterior, we can see the separation in the conversion of opportunities by the pricing is clear.
-We can observe the highest posterior density regions and how well it separates te normalized price.
-Other transformations, like zscoring the price by product, presented cleaner regions, but since the performance of the model was identical,  having the price presented as it is was more convenient for the simulations — the focus of the post.
+We can observe the highest posterior density regions and how well it separates the normalized price.
+Other transformations, like zscoring the price by product, presented cleaner regions, but since the performance of the model was identical, having the price presented as it is, was more convenient for the simulations — the focus of the post.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/bayesian_simulation/train_posterior.png" | relative_url }})